 The purpose of this blog is to inform and educate readers about the economic and political realities of living in Common Interest Developments (CIDs), particularly Association Governed Housing communities (Mandatory Homeowners’, Condominium, Cooperative, or Property Owners’ Associations) as well as Master Planned Communities established as Special Tax Districts.

-Articles cover current events, legislative and political news analysis, and consumer protection perspectives for home buyers, homeowners, tenants, and other interested parties.
+Articles cover current events, legislative and political news analysis, market trends, and consumer protection perspectives for home buyers, homeowners, tenants, and other interested parties.

-This blog documents harm to housing consumers and taxpayers, based upon two erroneous but widely believed concepts: that CIDs and HOAs protect property values and that this housing model somehow saves local governments money.
+Independent American Communities documents harm to housing consumers and taxpayers, based upon two erroneous but widely believed concepts: that CIDs and HOAs protect property values, and that the common interest community model somehow saves local governments money.

 About Homeowners’ Associations (HOAs)